Jaguars claim first Peach Belt title since 1993 with gritty win over Georgia College

 By Rodrigo Burgos Avila | Editor in chief

-History was made on Sunday, March 8, as the Augusta University women’s basketball team captured the Peach Belt Conference Championship for the first time in more than three decades, defeating the Georgia College Bobcats 61–56 at the Lumpkin Center.
+History was made on Sunday, March 8, as the Augusta University women’s basketball team captured the Peach Belt Conference Championship for the first time in more than three decades, defeating the Georgia College Bobcats 61–56 at the Lumpkin Center in Columbus.

 From the opening tip, Augusta established the defensive identity that has defined the team all season.
 The Jaguars forced turnovers, disrupted passing lanes and turned defense into offense, finishing the game with 13 steals.